pagopa/pagopa-api/api-definitions/openapi/description.md

 ## Warning

-*This is an experimental API that is (most probably) going to change*
+**This is an experimental API that is (most probably) going to change as we evolve the pagoPa platform.**

 ## Identification and Authentication